RamanaRaj7/Mac-Watcher/README.md

 - Custom scheduling and time restrictions
 - Auto-deletion settings for captured data

+#### Login Failure Detection

+Mac-Watcher can be configured to only trigger alerts when a login failure is detected, rather than on every wake event:

+- Monitors both Touch ID and password authentication attempts
+- Distinguishes between successful and failed login attempts
+- Only triggers monitoring actions when login failures occur
+- Provides detailed logs of authentication events

+This feature can be enabled/disabled via the configuration utility.

+#### Email Configuration Options

+**Initial and Follow-up Emails**
+- Configure separate initial and follow-up emails
+- Initial email includes webcam photo, screenshot, and location information
+- Follow-up email captures a second screenshot after a configurable delay
+- Each can be enabled/disabled independently

+#### Location Tracking Methods

+Two location tracking methods are available:

+1. **CoreLocationCLI** (default): Uses the CoreLocationCLI tool to retrieve precise location data
+2. **Apple Shortcuts**: Alternative method using Apple Shortcuts for location services

+The method can be selected in the configuration utility.

+#### Network Information Collection

+When enabled, Mac-Watcher collects:
+- WiFi SSID information
+- Local IP address
+- Public IP address

+This information is included in email alerts and stored in the location data file.

 ## Testing

 You can manually test the monitoring functionality without waiting for a wake event: